-Proposal I, state administration and state administration of tax, is patterned after Virginia's communications reform legislation.
+Proposal I, State Administration and State Imposition of Tax, is patterned after Virginia's communications reform legislation.
 Section I, Preservation of Local Authority, provides that the model pertains only to the centralized administration of communications taxes, and does not affect a local government's right to impose right of way fees, etc. on communications sellers acting in a capacity other than a seller of communications.
 Section II provides for state level administration, including audit functions.
 Section III, Registration, requires a communications provider to register with the state, and no local authority shall require a provider to register with that jurisdiction.
 Section IV, Rates and Boundary Changes, requires that (A) a local authority to provide the state with boundary and rate changes.
 Such changes will take effect on the first day of a calendar quarter after 60 days' minimum notice.
 Subsection (B) requires the state or a designated entity to maintain a rates and boundaries database.
 An addendum to this section, in brackets, provides that these provisions are not required if there is only one state rate that does not vary by local taxing jurisdiction.
 Section V, Returns, governs return requirements to the state.
 Section VI, Allocation and Distribution of Tax, sets up a Local Trust Fund, maintained by the state, into which all taxes collected are deposited and distributed.
 Section VII, Authority of State Tax Administrator to Promulgate Rules, permits the state to develop rules to carry out the provisions of the model.

-1 The Uniformity Committee would like to thank Richard Cram, KS; Robert Babin, FL; Deborah Bierbaum, AT&T; Jamie Fenwick, Time Warner Cable; Stephen P. Kranz, and Charlie Kearns, Sutherland for their participation in the Work Group.
+1 The work group consisted of Richard Cram, KS; Robert Babin, FL; Deborah Bierbaum, AT&T; Jamie Fenwick, Time Warner Cable; Stephen P. Kranz and Charlie Kearns, Sutherland, Asbill and Brennan.